scinode/node-graph/docs/source/concept/node.rst

       time.sleep(t)
       return x + y

-then you can use the node in a nodetree:
+then you can use the node in a nodegraph:

 .. code-block:: python

-   # then one can use the node in a nodetree
+   # then one can use the node in a nodegraph
    from node_graph import NodeGraph from custom_node import myadd import time